12 min read

 Pricing: Courses ($41/month), Business ($99/month), Path-to-Pro ($179/month), Mighty Pro ($360/month).
 Transaction fees of 3% on lower tiers, 0% on higher ones.

 The catch: It’s expensive, especially once you want native apps or 0% transaction fees.
-And the platform has a distinct look that makes it harder to fully white-label.
+The platform has a distinctive look that makes it harder to fully white-label for your own brand.

-Who it’s for: Established creators building large paid communities who want a polished native app experience without building one from scratch.
+Who it’s for: Established creators building large paid communities who want a polished native app experience without commissioning one from scratch.

-The honest summary: Podia wins on setup speed and simplicity.
-WordPress wins on cost, ownership, customization, and community depth.
-For a creator just starting out with no technical background, Podia is fine.
+The honest summary: Podia wins on setup speed.
+WordPress wins on cost, ownership, and community depth.
+For a creator just starting out with no technical background, Podia is a reasonable first step.
 For anyone generating real revenue who plans to be in business for years, WordPress is the smarter long-term investment.

 - You’re starting out and want to launch in a day, not a week

-- You have no technical background and no budget for a developer
+- You have no technical background and no budget to hire a developer

 - You’re not sure your audience idea will work yet.
 Validate first, then invest.